 We would not recommend going into private practice straight after training.
 It is safer for newly qualified therapists to work somewhere where they will be allocated appropriate clients and will receive peer support.

 As a student member, you will receive our Therapy Today journal, which carries counselling and counselling skills job adverts.
 When you complete your training and upgrade to become an individual member of BACP you’ll have access to our online jobs board to help you in your job search.
-This also advertises student placements and volunteer roles for those who are still in training, and you can sign up for our weekly job alert email.
+This also advertises student placements for those who are still in training, and you can sign up for our weekly job alert email.

 You can find counselling jobs advertised on: